 The Earl's Court and West Kensington Opportunity Area (referred to as 'the Opportunity Area') is 37.2 hectares of developable land in the London Borough of Hammersmith and Fulham (LBHF) and the Royal Borough of Kensington and Chelsea (RBKC).
-A Supplementary Planning Document (SPD) hasis-currently_beeing drafted to guide development of the Opportunity Area.
-This hasis-beeing prepared jointly by LBHF and RBKC in partnership with the Greater London Authority (GLA) and in consultation with a range of statutory and non-statutory organisations.
+A Supplementary Planning Document (SPD) has been drafted to guide development of the Opportunity Area.
+This has been prepared jointly by LBHF and RBKC in partnership with the Greater London Authority (GLA) and in consultation with a range of statutory and non-statutory organisations.
 The overarching objective of the SPD is to bring together local and strategic policy and provide guidance for master planning and development of the Opportunity Area.

-The purpose of this draft-Sustainability Appraisal (SA) is to assess, evaluate and predict the effects of the draft-SPD and recommend ways in which to avoid these effects and where unavoidable, mitigate them.
-Ultimately, T-this will ensure better economic, social and environmental outcomes within the Opportunity Area, and increase the credibility of the SPD and its material weight in planning decisions.
+The purpose of this Sustainability Appraisal (SA) is to assess, evaluate and predict the effects of the SPD and recommend ways in which to avoid these effects and where unavoidable, mitigate them.
+This will ensure better economic, social and environmental outcomes within the Opportunity Area, and increase the credibility of the SPD and its material weight in planning decisions.